USB Serial/JTAG Controller Console

 If the application accidentally reconfigures the USB peripheral pins, or disables the USB Serial/JTAG Controller, the device will disappear from the system.
 After fixing the issue in the application, you will need to manually put the ESP32-C3 into download mode by pulling low GPIO9 and resetting the chip.

-If the application enters light sleep (including automatic light sleep) or deep sleep mode, USB CDC device will disappear from the system.
+If the application enters deep sleep mode, the USB Serial/JTAG device will disappear from the system.